How can distilled water be remineralized?

 Potassium regulates the effect of sodium on blood pressure.
 Like sodium, it is needed for muscle contractions and nerve signals.
 Without potassium, your heart does not beat correctly.

-Sodium is important for keeping the water balance in our cells correct.
+Sodium is significant for keeping the water balance in our cells correct.
 Too much sodium and the cells shrink, too little and they swell.
 In addition, sodium is necessary for muscle and nerve function.
-If your diet does not provide enough of these minerals, it can be dangerous for your body in the long run.
+If your diet does not provide enough of these minerals, it can be dangerous for your body eventually.

 Amount